-SASP and Division 16 support students from under-represented cultural backgrounds as they endeavor to become a part of the inspiring profession of School Psychology.
-SASP and Division 16 are aware of the financial pressures that graduate students experience and thus, through generous support from Division 16, the Diversity Scholarship Program was created to provide monetary support to aid students from diverse cultural backgrounds entering the field.
+SASP and Div.
+16 support students from under-represented cultural backgrounds as they endeavor to become a part of the inspiring profession of School Psychology.
+SASP and Div.
+16 are aware of the financial pressures that graduate students experience and thus, through generous support from Div.
+16, the Diversity Scholarship Program was created to provide monetary support to aid students from diverse cultural backgrounds entering the field.
 SASP offers the following three awards each year for student support: two incoming student awards in the amount of $500 and an advanced student award in the amount of $1,000.

 Incoming Student Diversity Scholarships

 Two annual awards of $500 are given to master's/specialist or doctoral students who will be entering their first or second year of graduate training to help defer some of the costs acquired through graduate study.
 This is a one-time award; individuals granted the awards may not reapply in subsequent years.
 For students who will be starting their first year in the fall, proof of an offer of admittance and acceptance into a school psychology program will be required.

 One annual award of $1,000 is given to an advanced masters/specialist or doctoral student who will be entering their third, fourth, or fifth year of graduate training to help defer some of the costs acquired through graduate study or in preparation for internship.
 This is a one-time award; individuals granted the award may not reapply in subsequent years.
 Please note that the individual who wins this award is required to present a poster highlighting their research at the Annual SASP Student Research Forum (SRF) at the APA Convention.

 To apply for either award, download and fill out the application form.
 (PDF, 38KB)